MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v3.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
-Build, test, and deploy with Apache Maven.
+Use this task to build, test, and deploy with Apache Maven.
 <!-- :::editable-content-end::: -->

 :::moniker-end